Warthog Hunting in South Africa

 Included in the Warthog trophy fee is a licensed guide.
 As well as a hunting license and all permits.

-Warthog trophy is often included in a plains game package.
+Warthog is often included in a plains game offer.
 Package prices vary from $ 3,000 to $10,000, depending on location and size.
 Packages include 5 – 7 trophy animals, accommodation, meals, and daily rates.

 How to hunt a Warthog?